1 June 2021 Expert Meetings

 Welcome from Iconic Houses

-De to the continued spread and unpredictable character of the coronavirus worldwide the board and director of the Iconic Houses Foundation have sadly determined that this year's conference must be rescheduled.
+Due to the continued spread and unpredictable character of the coronavirus worldwide the board and director of the Iconic Houses Foundation have sadly determined that this year's conference must be rescheduled.
 After careful consideration we believe that postponing the conference until 2021 is the best way to ensure that we do not unwittingly endanger anyone's health or safety.
-We advise you to check this website regularly or to subsribe to our newsletter to always be in the know of our updates.
+We advise you to check our website regularly or to subsribe to our newsletter to always be in the know of our updates.

 Pioneers of the Dutch Modern House

 We will explore 20th-century Dutch architecture from the Amsterdam School to Post-Modernism, visiting wonderful homes by Rietveld, J.J.P.
 Oud, and Brinkman & Van der Vlugt, and others in Utrecht, Amsterdam and Rotterdam.
 Several of these are examples of social housing – an area in which the Netherlands is particularly rich.

 Saving Icons at Risk

 Much recent heritage remains unprotected – and therefore vulnerable.
 Icons at Risk is a research project that aims to help protect and support threatened 20th-century houses.
 At the conference, we will highlight some of the homes currently under threat, and learn from success stories such as Villa Cavrois (from condemned building to 100,000 visitors annually).

 In Pre- and Post-Conference House Tours, Modernism will be explored in a wider area around Rotterdam.